bolshchikov-public/protractor-best-practices/Run.md

 ### CI Integration
 **Problem**: Run tests in CI

-**Solution**: If case of CI, we can run our e2e tests on all major browsers and diffrent OS's.
+**Solution**: In case of CI, we can run our e2e tests on all major browsers and different OS's.
 For that purpose, we can use [Sauce Labs](https://saucelabs.com/) with credentials specified directly in protractor config file.
 ```js
 export.config = {
 	...